sciai-lab/covid-if-annotations/README.md

  <img src="./img/file_opened.png" alt="Start-up window" style="width: 70vw; min-width: 330px;">

 The multi-colored overlay shows the preliminary cell segmentation we have obtained with our current pipeline.
 In the lower half of the left part of the window you see a list of displayed overlays, which you can turn on and off by clicking on the eye icon or configure using the controls in the upper left.
 The white dots in the middle of each cell show the label assigned to it.
 In the beginning, all cells are white, i.e. Unlabeled.
-If you start from an existing project, you will also see red("infected"), cyan("control") and yellow("uncertain") labels.
+If you start from an existing project, you will also see red("infected"), cyan("non-infected") and yellow("uncertain") labels.

 ### Label cells